They protect you from failure as well as malware.

 I recommend you do not disconnect your backup drive.

-That’s like saying you’ll only put on your seatbelt when you know you’re going to be in an accident.
+That’s like saying you’ll put on your seatbelt when you know you’re going to be in an accident.

 You just don’t know.